Qantas Airways Summary Table

 You can also refer to the earning tables on this page to see how many Qantas Points and Status Credits you’ll earn.

 Unlike the trend we’ve seen recently with a revenue requirement as part of elite status qualification with many airlines, Qantas only requires you to earn a certain amount of Status Credits.

 Some airlines, like American Airlines, offer co-branded credit cards that help you earn elite status.
 While Qantas does the same, the airline doesn’t offer a credit card for the U.S. market.

-Qantas offers a number of ways to earn lots of Qantas miles, from flying with Qantas, Jetstar, or partners to spending on credit cards.
+Qantas offers a number of ways to earn lots of Qantas points, from flying with Qantas, Jetstar, or partners to spending on credit cards.

-The amount of Qantas miles that you earn is based on your elite status, distance traveled, and type of fare purchased.
+The amount of Qantas points that you earn is based on your elite status, distance traveled, and type of fare purchased.

-After logging into your account, the easiest way to see the number of miles you’ll earn is by using the Qantas Point Calculator.
+After logging into your account, the easiest way to see the number of points you’ll earn is by using the Qantas Point Calculator.

 If you’re interested in seeing how many Qantas Points and Status Credits you’ll earn on all Qantas, Jetstar, and partner flights, check out the partner earning page.